The Urgent Bladder

 3. Pelvic Floor Muscle Tension –The muscles of the pelvic floor sit directly underneath the bladder and the bladder neck, which means that changes to these muscles can lead to bladder symptoms.
 Excessive tension in the pelvic floor can be irritating to the bladder, leading to feelings of urgency – even if there is actually very little urine inside the bladder.
 Most people don’t realize that the pelvis is one of the most common places to hold tension when we are stressed (similar to clenching your jaw or holding tension in your neck).
 Pelvic floor tension is incredibly common among men and women with higher levels of stress and anxiety, whether it’s a stressful job or relationship, or the chaotic life of a parent of young kids.
 Many people report they developed urinary urgency at a time that was stressful or difficult, and it rings a lot of bells for them when we discuss the connection between mental stress, physical muscular tension, and bladder dysfunction.
 Everything is connected!

 Treating the urgent bladder requires looking at the “big picture” of who you are and how your body is working.
-Often people assume something is wrong with their bladder, when in reality the majority of the dysfunction is happening in the muscles of the pelvic floor.
+Often people assume something is wrong with their bladder, when in reality the majority of the dysfunction is happening in the nervous system and the muscles of the pelvic floor.
 The good news: muscles are super easy to change!
 With guidance from a Pelvic Health Physiotherapist, you can regain control of your urgent bladder and change that bladder dialogue for good.
 Continue reading 6 Things You Can Do To Treat The Urgent Bladder, or visit www.thepelvicfloorpt.com for more information.